lyft/scoop/README.md

 Transitions
 ==========

-Transitions are animations played between moving from one view controller to another.
-Within Scoop we provide the following built in transitions:
+Transitions are animations played between moving from one `ViewController` to another.
+Within `Scoop` we provide the following built in transitions:

 1. Backward slide
 2. Forward slide